-BEA invites media related panel and program proposals from academics, students and professionals for presentation at BEA2020 in Las Vegas.
+BEA invites media related panel and program proposals from academics, students and professionals for presentation during BEA2023

 Programming Opportunities (All sessions are one-hour in length)